zhannamatuzak/lizard-my-pet/README.md

 - In your new app’s settings tab, ensure the Config Var DISABLE_COLLECTSTATIC key has a value of 1.
 - Click **New** and select **Create new app** from the drop-down;
 - Name app appropriately and choose relevant region, then click **Create App**;
+- Connect your repository to Heroku;
+- Deploy the app to Heroku by clicking "Deploy Branch" button.
+If you want to enable auto-deployment, click "Enable Automatic Deployment";
 - Install the webserver gunicorn and add it to the project requirements:

 ```